spicypunks/ERC721/README.md

-# ERC721 Implementation
+# ERC721 and ERC1155 Implementation

-This code contains the implementation of ERC721 contracts.
+This code contains the implementation of ERC721 and ERC1155 contracts.